We’ve all tried to find words to describe a travel experience, and sometimes nothing seems to quite explain it right.

 Nostalgia and the love that remains.
 A desire to be near to something or someone distant.

-After your journey ends and you just want to be back where you were, or with the people you met on the way.
+This is a travel word for after your journey ends and you just want to be back where you were, or with the people you met on the way.
 It’s the feeling that’s left after it all ends.

 An awareness of the universe that triggers emotional responses too deep and mysterious for words.